Ji2018/EncodeDecodeBMP/README.md

 Additional Files:

-- test.txt and test_unencoded.bmp <- These files contain the text and unencoded images respectively, intended for the default encoding procedure.
+- test.txt and test_unencoded.bmp <- The text and unencoded images respectively, are intended for the default encoding procedure.
-- encoded.bmp <- This is an encoded image, which can be decrypted by decoding functions.
+- encoded.bmp <- Encoded image, which can be decrypted by decoding functions.

 Code Structure: